 Without distinct policies, an IAM system suffers from redundancy and duplication, as well as "shadow access" granted to users.
 An organization should start out by linking business activities to various roles, such as the role of HR manager, sales associate, or contractor, and documenting the resources required in each role.
 This not only maintains easier access requests, but also makes access reviews and audits more lucid.
 A role-based approach simplifies provisioning, eliminating human error by automatically granting the appropriate access to a new user when they are added to the system.

-IAM works best when you embrace the principle of least privilege (PoLP), that is, giving users only the least amount of permissions they absolutely need to do their jobs.
+Enforcing least privilege is essential.
+Users should receive only the access required for their role, no more, no less.
 Doing so reduces the potential blast radius of a compromise or an insider threat.
 For example, an employee in the financial department should have access to financial systems but not to HR databases or cloud infrastructure consoles.
 Zero Trust frameworks build upon PoLP by verifying identity continuously at the start and during access and limiting lateral movement.
-Least privilege isn’t just cutting back on access; it’s dynamically shaping access based on contextual factors like device, location, and risk signals.
+Least privilege isn't just cutting back on access; it's dynamically shaping access based on contextual factors like device, location, and risk signals.

 When you create or delete accounts manually, there is always room for error, and it takes time to do so.
 If you automate the provisioning and deprovisioning of accounts, you can ensure that employees, contractors, and partners have access on day zero and lose it immediately when they leave.
 This is even more important in hybrid workplaces with a lot of workforce churn.
 Platforms like Okta and Microsoft Entra ID provide automated workflows that link your HR system.
 That way, when HR takes action to offboard an employee, for example, IAM takes action to rescind that user's access immediately.
 This also reduces orphaned accounts, which are one of the leading vectors for unauthorized access.